ayushman4/amazon_ecs_init_selinux/README.md

 # amazon_ecs_init_selinux
-A default Selinux policy for amazon_ecs_init service.
+A default Selinux policy for amazon_ecs_init service which is the ecs-agent

 This also allows us to understand what access these processes need and what abilities they have.